Northwest Arkansas: Fayetteville

-Fayetteville is the county seat of Washington County and home to the University of Arkansas.
+Fayetteville is the county seat of Washington County, home to the University of Arkansas, and the principal city of Northwest Arkansas.
 As of the 2020 census, the city had a total population of 93,949.
 The city is the second most populous in Arkansas and serves as the county seat of Washington County.
 It's also known for Dickson Street, perhaps the most prominent entertainment district in the state of Arkansas, which itself contains the Walton Arts Center.
 Blocks from Dickson Street is the Fayetteville Historic Square, which hosts the nation's number one ranked Fayetteville's Farmer's Market.
 Fayetteville was also ranked 8th on Forbes Magazine's Top 10 Best Places in America for Business and Careers in 2007.
-Business insider named Fayetteville the 2nd best place to live in the South in 2016.
+Business Insider named Fayetteville the 2nd best place to live in the South in 2016.

 Springdale

 Springdale is a city in Washington and Benton Counties.
-According to the 2010 census, the population of the city is 73,123.
+According to the 2020 census, the population of the city is 87,315.
 Springdale is currently Arkansas's fourth-largest city, behind Little Rock, Fort Smith, and Fayetteville.
 Springdale is the location of the headquarters of Tyson Foods Inc., the largest meat producing company in the world, and has been dubbed the "Chicken Capital of the World" by several publications.
 In 2008, the Wichita Wranglers of AA minor league baseball's Texas League moved to Springdale and play in Arvest Ballpark as the Northwest Arkansas Naturals.

 Rogers

 Rogers is a city in Benton County.
-As of the 2010 census, the city is the eighth most populous in the state, with a total population of 58,895.
-Rogers is famous as the location of the first Wal-Mart.
+As of the 2020 census, the city is the sixth most populous in the state, with a total population of 69,913.
 In June 2007, BusinessWeek magazine ranked Rogers 18th in the 25 best affordable suburbs in the South.
 In 2010, CNN Money magazine ranked Rogers as the 10th Best Place to Live in the United States.
 Two of the city's biggest attractions are the outdoor concert venue the Walmart AMP and the open air shopping mall the Pinnacle Hills Promenade.
 The city is the home town of American country music singer-songwriter Joe Nichols, and Marty Perry, as well as David Noland.
 It is also where comedian Will Rogers married Betty Blake.

 Bentonville

 Bentonville is the county seat of Benton County.
-At the 2010 census, the population was 38,284, up from 20,308 in 2000 ranking it as the state's 10th largest city.
+At the 2020 census, the population was 54,210, up from 38,284 in 2010 ranking it as the state's 9th largest city.
 It is home to the headquarters of Walmart, which is the largest retailer in the world, and Crystal Bridges Museum of American Art.
 Crystal Bridges, founded by Sam Walton's daughter Alice Walton and designed by world-renowned architect Moshe Safdie, is home to some of America's finest works of art as well as Frank Lloyd Wright's Bachman-Wilson House.
 Southern Living magazine recently cited Bentonville as "the South's next cultural mecca."